Tairovik/personal-site/content/pages/about.md

       International Balkan University - Skopje.

+      I develop Visual Identities and User Interfaces & Experiences.
+Each project has its specific identity, which I thoroughly research and translate into visual design, using my knowledge, experience, and methodology.
+Developing graphic systems and visual languages that help define my clients' specific visual identity and their customers' needs.

+      Whether working with a large corporation, a small company, or an individual - I approach each project with the highest degree of attention to detail and ambition.
 Having the design experience in developing visual identities and UI / UX on a wide variety of projects ranging from web apps, SaaS

       businesses, AI apps, finance & investment firms, all the way to lounge bars & hotels - my design skills cover everything from larger to smaller